Sunday, June 30, 2019

 7. Hey-Hey-Hey-Hey!
 (Goin’ Back to Birmingham)

-Album cover is kind of a letdown after the debut.
+The album cover is kind of a letdown after the debut.
 Like the previous entry, our version of this album only contains three tracks from the original.
 Each side begins with a big hit named after a lady.
 And the hits keep coming -- "Ready Teddy," "Slippin' and Slidin'," "Rip It Up."
-Overall, this version of the album has a more frenetic pace than the version of the debut, and shows Little Richard at the peak of his powers.
+Overall, this version of the album has a more frenetic pace than the version of the debut and shows Little Richard at the peak of his powers.

 THE FABULOUS LITTLE RICHARD